Homemade Lavender Liqueur Recipe

-Add a burst of floral flavors to any drink or cocktail with this easy homemade lavender liqueur!
+Add a burst of floral flavors to any drink or cocktail with this easy homemade lavender liqueur recipe!
 You’ll need some simple ingredients & time!

 I love playing with lavender in the kitchen.
 It has a beautiful floral flavor that pairs well with citrus, fresh berries, vanilla bean, and even earl grey tea.
 It made sense to try to infuse a little vodka with dried lavender to make my own cocktails for summer!

 This lavender liqueur requires just a handful of simple ingredients and tastes so luxurious.
-Drink it over some crushed ice.
-It’s an amazing addition to your favorite lemonade on those hot summer days!
+Drink it over some crushed ice or add it to your lemonade on those hot summer days!
+You can’t go wrong.

-If you love lavender too, try making this easy lavender extract or lavender honey to add a pop of flavor to your bakes and cakes.
+If you love lavender recipes too, try making homemade lavender syrup for the most delicious sodas and teas.
 I love adding this lavender sugar to cookies and it’s great on these lavender muffins!

 Why you’ll love this lavender liqueur recipe